NuGet/NuGetDocs/site/Docs/Reference/Package-Restore.markdown

 With these details in mind, follow these steps to complete the migration:

 1. REMOVE the NuGet.exe and NuGet.targets files from the solution's .nuget folder.
 Make sure the files themselves are also removed from the solution workspace.
-1. RETAIN the NuGet.Config to continue to bypass adding packages to source control.
+1. RETAIN the NuGet.Config file to continue to bypass adding packages to source control.
 1. EDIT each project file (e.g., .csproj, .vbproj) in the solution and remove any references to the NuGet.targets file.
 To do so, search for Nuget.targets and remove the entire <Import Project> line where it is referenced.

 To test the migration: